AdityaGarg8/t2-ubuntu-repo/README.md

 - **apple-ibridge**: Touchbar driver, keyboard backlight on mbp16,X (ones where touchbar does not have esc key in it).
 - **apple-t2-audio-config**: Audio config files for the audio device apple-bce has.
 - **apple-gmux-t2**: Driver for hybrid graphics on Macs with both AMD and Intel GPU.
-- **t2-kernel-script**: The kernel update script for Mainline T2 kernels.
+- **t2-kernel-script**: The kernel update script for Ubuntu Mainline T2 kernels.
-- **t2-kernel-script-lts**: The kernel update script for LTS T2 kernels.
+- **t2-kernel-script-lts**: The kernel update script for Ubuntu LTS T2 kernels.
+- **t2-kernel-script-debian**: The kernel update script for Debian Mainline T2 kernels.